vtplkshpr/documentation_collection/API.md

 # 🔌 API Reference - Documentation Collection

-Programmatic API for integrating Documentation Collection into your applications.
+Programmatic API for integrating Documentation Collection plugin with aggressive search capabilities.

 ## 📋 Overview

-The Documentation Collection module provides both CLI and programmatic interfaces.
-This document covers the programmatic API for developers who want to integrate document search and collection functionality into their applications.
+The Documentation Collection plugin provides both CLI and programmatic interfaces.
+This document covers the programmatic API for developers who want to integrate document search and collection functionality with aggressive optimization into their applications.

 ## 🏗️ Architecture